CityOfLosAngeles/open-sdg-data-starter/README.md

 Build the site by running `python scripts/build_data.py`.
 The `_site` folder should be either created or have it's contents updated.

 Review how to manage data with information provided on the Open SDG project's documentation website [here](https://open-sdg.readthedocs.io/en/latest/data-format/).

+### GitHub Actions

+GitHub Actions is used for building, verifying, and deploying the site contents.
+The production GitHub Actions workflow file, `BuildNDeployProd.yml` is currently configured to build, verify, and deploy the site to the production environment.
+The pdevelopment GitHub Actions workflow file, `BuildNDeployDev.yml` currently is configured to build and verify the site when git pushes are made to any branch but `production` verifying changes within the branch that was pushed.
+On git pushes to the `development` branch, the workflow will proceed to build, verify, and deploy the site to the development environment.